-When your elderly parents or loved one needs assisted care, they will often tell you that they would prefer to receive care in the comfort of their own home.
-At first, the services they need could be non-medical, such as light housekeeping, food preparation, companion, or personal care.
-As they age, however, the services they require could increase to include medical services that involve the expertise of health care professionals like nurses and therapists.
+When your elderly parents or loved one needs senior care, they will often tell you that they would prefer to receive care in the comfort of their own home.
+At first, the in-home care services they need could be non-medical, such as light housekeeping, food preparation, companion, or personal care.
+As they age, however, the home services they require could increase to include medical services that involve the expertise of health care professionals like nurses and therapists.

-Non-medical home care, like any other elder care services, costs money.
-And every home care situation is unique.
+Non-medical home care, like any other elder care service, costs money.
+And every in-home care situation is unique.
 To give you examples, here are three common scenarios you could be facing with your loved one:

 Example 1: Dad needs 4 hours of care per day

 Dad is still mostly independent, perhaps living alone.
 But due to some mobility issues because of age or even recovering from surgery, he may need a little extra help with daily tasks.
 This could include help with bathing and dressing for the day, light housekeeping and meal preparation, and grocery shopping or other errand running.

 Example 2: Mom needs 12-16 hours of care per day

 Mom may live with a family member or adult child who is her primary caregiver, but Mom can’t be left alone due to a condition such as Alzheimer’s Disease or a disability.
 Her main caregiver may work outside the home during the day and has evening activities and responsibilities that they must attend to, needing someone they trust to be with Mom when they cannot be.

 Example 3: Harold needs 24/7 care or live-in services

 Harold should not be left alone but lives alone or with someone else who is unable to care for him, perhaps his wife.
 In this case, the best options might be: